Psychtoolbox-3/psychtoolbox-3.github.com/docs/VideoRecordingDemo.md

 cpu load, but they also produce huge files, e.g., all the [DVxxx](DVxxx) codecs
 for PAL and NTSC video capture, as well as the component video codecs.

 'withsound' If set to non-zero, sound will be recorded as well.
-This is
-the default.

 'showit' If non-zero, video will be shown onscreen during recording
 (default: Show it).
 Not showing the video during recording will